 Experienced Criminal Defense Attorney

-Located in Dallas, Texas, Clancy & Clancy Attorneys at Law believe that by conducting an in-depth investigation and analysis of the facts and defenses of every client’s case, we can achieve the best results possible.
+Located in Dallas, Texas, Tim Clancy Attorney at Law believe that by conducting an in-depth investigation and analysis of the facts and defenses of every client’s case, we can achieve the best results possible.
 The criminal defense lawyers and associates at our law office are respected former judges and prosecutors who are knowledgeable in the law and personally committed to each client.

 Tim Clancy is an ethical, respected and aggressive Dallas criminal lawyer who represent clients in state and federal criminal courts in felony, misdemeanor and juvenile matters.